Mirta Yáñez

 Mirta Gloria Yáñez Quiñoa is a Cuban philologist, teacher and writer.

+Early life

+Yáñez was born in Havana in 1947.

+Career

-She graduated from high school in Raúl Cepero Bonilla Special Pre-university Institute where she was considered a high-performing student.
+She graduated from high school in Raúl Cepero Bonilla Special Pre-university Institute, where she was considered a high-performing student.
 She entered the University of Havana in 1965, graduating five years later.
 She earned a PhD in philology (1992) at the same university, specializing in Latin American and Cuban literature, as well as in studies on Cuban women's literary discourse.
 She worked for many years teaching and conducting research at the University of Havana.

+She was made a member of the Academia Cubana de la Lengua in 2015.